Viking-VoIP/full-voip-on-k8s/README.md

 - Voicemail:
   When a local user is called and is not registered, the incoming calls goes to Voicemail.
 This was implemented accross all avaiable freeSWITCHes by creating an EFS and attaching it to all SIP-B2BUA, so the recordings are available to all.

+To do:

+- Support for REFER/Transfer by remembering where a user's call sent and if we receive another call for that user, send it to the same B2BUA.
+- Some kind of UI to create new subscribers.
+- Some kind of UI to add new termination providers.
+- Some kind of UI to add new origination providers.
+- Some kind of UI to create a route table based on the number diales (LCR).